The Early Pocket Watch

-If you were to look at the image (left) you’ll see that it doesn’t really resemble a pocket watch, however this is a very early design.
-It is in fact the oldest clock watch from a Museum in Nuremberg, crafted by Peter Henlein.
-It dates back to 1510.
-The simple age of the piece is enough to amaze, however there has been some doubt about its authenticity.
-This type of watch types is also known as a ‘Nuremberg egg’ due to its shape and height.
+While this image doesn’t represent what would be considered as a pocket watch today, it is in fact a very early design of one.
+It is in fact the oldest clock watch that was crafted by Peter Henlein, dating back to 1510, and currently on display in a Museum in Nuremberg, Germany.
+While a timepiece of this age is impressove, there has been some doubt about its authenticity.
+This type of watch type is also known as a ‘Nuremberg egg’ due to its shape and height.
 There were three types of these clock watches made: high cylindrical drum watches used on tables or carried in purses, flat cylindrical watches, and spherical drum watches which were worn on chain around the neck (popular from 1580s).

-Sprung driven clocks appeared at the end of the 15th century in Germany and Italy.
-This was thanks to the German watch maker Peter Henlein, who in the 1520s took his sprung loaded watch design to Britain.
+Spring-driven clocks appeared at the end of the 15th century in Germany and Italy.
+This was thanks to the German watch maker Peter Henlein, who – in the 1520s – took his spring-loaded watch design to Britain.
 Due to this, by the 16th century the rest of Europe started manufacturing pocket watches.
-The minute hand was then tentatively used along with an increased number of wheels, introduced thanks to Henlein’s inner sprung design.
+The minute hand was then tentatively used along with an increased number of wheels, introduced through Henlein’s inner spring design.

 The pocket watch is designed to be carried around in a pocket, usually attached to a watch chain.
-The chain was secured onto a waistcoat, lapel or belt loop which prevented the watches from being dropped.
-Watch chains were often decorated with a pendant which held a coat of arms, along with items such as a winding key, cigar cutter and vesta case.
-If a watch chain was seen to be too cumbersome the pocket watch was often mounted to a leather strap or fob.
-It was just the hour hand that was featured on these early watches; the minute hand wasn’t regularly seen on watches until the late 17th century.
+The chain was secured onto a waistcoat, lapel, or belt loop which prevented the watches from being dropped.
+Watch chains were often decorated with a pendant which held a coat of arms, along with items such as a winding key, cigar cutter, and vesta case.
+If a watch chain was considered too cumbersome, the pocket watch was often mounted to a leather strap or fob.
+Only the hour hand was featured on these early watches; the minute hand wasn’t regularly seen on watches until the late 17th century.
 Used by the upper classes and the working classes, pocket watches were an essential tool for all.
-Blacksmiths in particular were fashioning designs for the pocket watch.
+Blacksmiths in particular frequently fashioned designs for the pocket watch.
 These earlier models were mainly made from steel rather than precious metals.

-Pocket watches were the most common watch type in the 16th century until wrist watches took over after World War I. The development of which occurred as pocket watches were impractical for combat, hence the trench watch was born.
-Who was the first to do this is unknown however; the first series of watches that were produced were for the German navy in 1880.
-Brand names we know today such as Omega and Longines produced wrist watches for the military.
-Until the 1930s they were called ‘wristlet’, which was then replaced with the ‘wrist watch’.
+Pocket watch history shows us that they were the most common watch type from the 16th century until wrist watches took over after World War I in the early 20th century.
+The development of wrist watches began from the fact that pocket watches were impractical for combat, hence the trench watch was born.
+It is not known who specifically was the first to create the trench watch; the first series of watches that were produced were for the German navy in 1880.
+Brand names we know today such as Omega and Longines produced wrist watches for the military also.
+Until the 1930s, they were called ‘wristlets’, which was later replaced with the name ‘wrist watch’.

-Or what about accentuating your current pocket watch with the addition of an Albert watch chain?
+Watch chains are an excellent way to accentuate a pocket watch if you already own one or have recently inherited one.
+Albert watch chains and double Albert watch chains are frequently the most common and popular options in this category.
 Each of the rounded curb links that compose this Albert watch chain are individually hallmarked with the 9 ct gold fineness mark.
 The chain is ornamented to the other end with an ornate chased decorated watch fob, modelled in the form of the ‘Queens’s Westminster Rifles’ cap badge.
-What else do you need?
-Make sure you have the waistcoat and tweed jacket for the full look!

 Louise Snowdon – Website Content Contributor / Sales Professional